IbraheemOsama/MVVMCollection/README.md

 # MVVM Collection Settings
-You have 2 options will creating a new MVVM Collection
+You have 2 settings to creating a new MVVM Collection

-1) Add item to Model First then update the view ( Default option )
+1) Add item to Model First then update the view ( Default setting )

 2) Add to view first then update the model